Last Updated on May 13, 2023 by Rebecca Lake

 - A starter portfolio that has some samples of your writing

 - Determination, patience and a little confidence

-Being a virtual assistant comes in second on the list of side hustles for single moms because they’re in such high demand.
+Being a virtual assistant comes in third on the list of side hustles for single moms because they’re in such high demand.
 Large and small businesses need help with doing day-to-day tasks and that’s where VAs come in.

 For example, you could: